znmeb/dfstools/README.md

-tidysportsfeed - Make Tibbles From <https://www.mysportsfeeds.com/> APIs
+tidysportsfeed - Make Tibbles from the MySportsFeeds.com API
 ================

 ## Patreon links